Yale-BIM/f21-assignments/assignment-5/README.md

    These arguments are all defined in the bottom section of the script, when they are added to the [ArgumentParser](https://docs.python.org/2/library/argparse.html).

-   The script should have saved two main files to disk after finishing training:
+   The script should have saved one file to disk after finishing training:

    - **weights.h5:** model parameters.

        > We highly recommend that you use the [tf.keras.callbacks.ModelCheckpoint]() function to generate the best weights.h5 file based on validation data, as in Part II of this assignment.

-   - **normalization_params.npz:** npz file with mean and st. dev. for the inputs so that the data can be whitened before passing it to your neural network.

-       >Assuming that the variables `mean` and
-       `stdev` contain the normalization parameters, then you can generate the normalization_params.npz file with the numpy [savez method](https://docs.scipy.org/doc/numpy-1.15.1/reference/generated/numpy.savez.html) as follows:
-       ```python
-       np.savez(<output_path>, mean=mean, stdev=stdev)
-       ```

    Many different convolutional neural networks have been proposed in the past for image classification.
    If you are unsure of what model to implement, we suggest that you look at the